bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

     **Corollary 1 (Linear SHAP)**: Given a model :math:`f(x) = \sum_{j=1}^M w_jx_j + b` then
     :math:`\phi_0(f,x)=b` and :math:`\phi_i(f,x) = w_j(x_j-E[x_j])`.

-As you can see there is a direct mapping from linear coefficients to SHAP values.
-The reason why it's not a direct mapping is that SHAP is *contrastive*, that is its feature importance is compared to the mean.
+As you can see there is a simple mapping from linear coefficients to SHAP values.
+The reason why they are not equal is that SHAP is *contrastive*, that is its feature importance is compared to the mean.
 That's why we have that extra term in the SHAP value :math:`\phi_i`.